FreeRTOS/iot-reference-stm32u5/README.md

 ## Step 9: Provision Your Board

-### Option A: Provision automatically with provision.py
+### Option 9A: Provision automatically with provision.py

 The simplest way to provision your board is to run the tools/provision.py script.